dpgraham/WebSlacker/README.md

     console.log("COMPRESSED: " + result);

-    // Now invoke the inflate method to get it back to what it's original state slacker.invoke("inflate", result, function(decompressed){
+    // Now invoke the inflate method to get it back to it's original state slacker.invoke("inflate", result, function(decompressed){
         console.log("DECOMPRESSED: " + decompressed);
     }
 })
 ```

-Output
+Output:

     UNCOMPRESSED: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text

     COMPRESSED: MA